United Africans Transformation

 The United Africans Transformation (UAT) is a minor political party in South Africa.
-It was founded in November 2022 by a group of individuals who broke away from the African National Congress (ANC).
+It was founded in November 2022 by a group of individuals who hold the same Africanism ideology.
 The UAT is centered around Africanism, pan-Africanism, and socialism.
 Following the 2024 South African general election, president Cyril Ramaphosa announced that the UAT had joined the government of national unity (GNU).
 However, the UAT withdrew from the GNU after it did not receive any positions in the Cabinet.

 History

 Formation

 The party was founded by Wonder Mahlatsi, a former African National Congress (ANC) member and businessman.
 The party was launched in November 2022 in Johannesburg.
 The UAT has been criticized for its lack of clear policies and its perceived opportunism in breaking away from the ANC.
 Some have also questioned the leadership style and the party's lack of transparency in its finances and decision-making processes.

 Participation in Government of National Unity

 In June 2024, president Cyril Ramaphosa stated that the UAT had joined the Government of National Unity (GNU), which was formed in the wake of the ANC losing its parliamentary majority for the first time in 30 years.
 The GNU aimed to include various political parties to ensure stable government where no party had an absolute majority.

 In July 2024, Mahlatsi remarked, "it took us by surprise to hear the President of the Republic announcing that the UAT is part of GNU," implying that formalities for it joining the GNU had not been concluded by the time the president announced that it had joined.

 In the same statement, Mahlatsi announced the UAT's withdrawal from the GNU due to allegations of exclusion from critical decision-making processes and bad faith negotiations, after it did not get any ministerial posts or chairperson positions in parliamentary committee portfolios.
 He expressed disappointment with the ANC, emphasizing the need for fair and inclusive coalition governance.